bujiio/buji-pac4j/README.md

 ## Migration guide (1.3 -> 1.4)

-The protection filters no longer accept a specific client directly: they now require two parameters:
+The protection filters no longer accept a specific client directly, they now require two parameters:
 - `clients`: the defined clients
 - `clientName`: the name of the client to use to secure the url.